- Users’ Journey Walk-through within an App offering in-app Payment Facility

 These are just two of thousands of statistical reporting doing rounds whenever the mention of Mobile Payments come up.
 And these numbers are too far from reaching a bubble.
 The widespread adoption of the technology will only become too mainstream with the growing Generation Z inclination towards it.

 This article is for everyone who plans on adding ‘Click to Pay’ option in their mobile apps.
 Depending on what purpose you intend your app to solve, there are a number of ways in which your user would move inside the app.
-Knowing this is a good place to start as you would get the talking points to discuss with your mobile app development company whom you would be entrusting with integration of the most in demand technology.
+Knowing this is a good place to start as you would get the talking points to discuss with your mobile app development company whom you would be entrusting with an integration of the most in demand technology.

 So, here we go.

 This is how users will move inside your app once you give them the option to make payments from within the application.
+The movement that will impact your payment gateway integration process.

 When we talk about making payments using mobile, there are usually two scenarios that can occur.
 Either A. You would be doing a peer to peer transaction or B. You will be purchasing an item or service online.